itannermahncke/itannermahncke/README.md

 ## I'm very passionate about expeditionary systems!
 I want to work on robots that...

-- Explore harsh and unstructured environments
+- Explore harsh and unstructured environments (like ocean systems, or alien worlds!)
 - Gather data and make decisions on the behalf engineers and scientists
 - Are capable of working on multi-robot or human-in-the-loop teams